-RFC 5666bis should explicitly discuss server behavior when an RPC reply does not need to use a provided Write list entry.
-This is generic behavior, independent of any Upper Layer Binding. explanation can be partially or wholly copied from RFC 5667 Section 5's discussion of NFSv4 COMPOUND.
+RFC 5666bis should explicitly discuss responder behavior when an RPC reply does not need to use a Write list entry provided by a requester.
+This is generic behavior, independent of any Upper Layer Binding.
+The explanation can be partially or wholly copied from RFC 5667 Section 5's discussion of NFSv4 COMPOUND.

-A number of places in RFC 5666 Section 3.6 hint at how a server behaves when it is to return less data than there are chunk segments.
-RFC 5666bis should state specific requirements about how a server should form the Write list in RPC replies, or it should explicitly require clients to ignore the Write list in these cases.
+A number of places in RFC 5666 Section 3.6 hint at how a responder behaves when it is to return data that does not use every byte of every provided Write chunk segment.
+RFC 5666bis should state specific requirements about how a responder should form the Write list in RPC replies, and/or it should explicitly require requesters to ignore the Write list in these cases.
+A good quality requester implementation would save the Write list and use that saved copy to invalidate the written memory region upon RPC completion.
+RFC 5666bis should require that the responder not alter the count of segments in the Write chunk.
 One or more explicit examples should be provided in RFC 5666bis.